UniversalDependencies/UD_Basque-BDT/README.md

   * Fixed: Nodes attached as aux should be AUX, not VERB.
   * Fixed: Nodes attached as cop should be leaves.
   * Fixed: A clause has at most one subject.
+  * Fixed: A verb (VERB, AUX) always has a VerbForm.
 * 2018-04-15 v2.2
   * Repository renamed from UD_Basque to UD_Basque-BDT.
 * 2016-12-01 v2.0